 Employment Readiness Standards

 - Complete a job application package or receive a job offer

-- Receive a DoD Gold Card Certificate for DOL American Job Centers
+- Receive a DoD Gold Card Certificate for Department of Labor (DOL) American Job Centers

 Education and Technical Training Readiness Standards